 From the Jetty Beach campground, you’re taken west along a 4WD track for views of rugged mountains in Tasmania’s southern ranges as well as deserted rock spree beaches that are worth checking out.

-Continuing onwards, Mount Bleak is climbed up next with its first glimpses of Partridge Island – home to the rare forty-spotted Pardalote (a bird which has seen an alarming decline).
+Continuing onwards, Mount Bleak is climbed up next with its first glimpses of Partridge Island – home to the rare forty-spotted Pardalote (a bird that has seen an alarming decline).

 READ MORE: For one of Australia’s best hikes, don’t miss out on the Three Capes Track in Tasmania!